ImposterCodeVault/FEM-qr-code/README.md

 This challenge is completely free.
 Please share it with anyone who will find it useful for practice.

 **Have fun building!** 🚀

-# TODO

-* Create a solution for web and mobile using HTML and CSS
-    * Look at the provided solutions, and understand why they did what they did
-* Create a solution for web and mobile using Tailwind
-* Create a solution using either, but use use Vim Motions in VSCode